Skip to content

 Easement

 Includes a right of way.
-An easement is a registered right for one party to use part of someone else's land for a specific purpose — drainage, access, or running services through.
+An easement is a registered right for one party to use part of someone else's land for a specific purpose, whether that's drainage, access or running services through.

 Encumbrance